 When you call a spa to book a massage, the front desk usually asks, "Do you prefer a male or female therapist?"
 If they don't ask, there might be a good reason: they don't have any male massage therapists on staff.

 Seventy percent of spa-goers are female, according to Lynne McNees, president of the International Spa Association, and 88 percent of massage therapists in the United States are women, according to the American Massage Therapy Association.

-When a therapist works at a resort spa or day spa, you can be giving five, six, or sometimes more massages in a row.
-Lots of people want deep tissue work.
-And as the day wears on, many therapists get worn out, pace themselves by going easy, or use techniques that save their hands.
+When a therapist works at a resort spa or day spa, she can be giving five, six, or sometimes more massages.
+Lots of people want deep tissue work these days.
+And as the day wears on, therapists can get worn out, pace themselves by going easy, or use techniques that save their hands.

 Attitudes are beginning to change as guests get more comfortable with massage, and a younger, less self-conscious generation is starting to go to the spa "I do see a lot more people not caring," says Arnold.
-Sometimes guests agree to have a male therapist because no females are available, and they come out and say, 'that's wasn't so bad.'"
+"Sometimes guests agree to have a male therapist because no females are available, and they come out and say, 'that wasn't so bad.'"

 So next time the front desk asks if you have a preference for male or female therapist, give them a surprise.
 Say, "I prefer a male therapist."
 Find out what you've been missing.

 Until we change, male massage therapists will have an easier time if they work in a medical or sports-oriented setting, where employers and clients are accustomed to male therapists.
 They can apply to fast-growing chains like Massage Envy Spa, which is built around the idea of getting monthly massages.
 And after some time in the business, entrepreneurial therapists can even start their own practice or become a spa consultant and trainer.